mountainMath/doodles/content/posts/2019-10-22-elections-fun.markdown

 Canada is a large country, with some reasonably densely populated regions, and large areas that are sparsely populated.
 That makes it hard to map things.
-CensusMapper, [our project to flexibly map Canadian census data](https://censusmapper.ca) struggles with that, the choropleth maps can be quite misleading.
+CensusMapper, [our project to flexibly map Canadian census data](https://censusmapper.ca), struggles with that.
+The choropleth maps can be quite misleading.
 The same problem comes up when mapping Canadian election data.